 My faith is true for me.
 Good point: this is something people say about faith, and it is totally invalid.
 Does Boghossian know, however, just how much effort Frank Turek (to name just one example!) and other apologists and preachers have put into trying to conquer that very misconception?
 Here Boghossian has named a valid target for ridicule: but it’s one that careful Christian thinkers would also place high on their list of false beliefs.
 It’s hard for him to use something like this as proof that Christianity is wrong, when even Christians agree that it’s flawed.

 “The First Two Miracles I’d Debunk, To Show That Miracle Claims Don’t Support Faith”

 So what, then, can we say in summary of all this?
 I’m sorry, but it’s a bit too soon yet to say.
 We need to turn to his PSU talk, wherein he speaks (after about 29:00) of “three core reasons for why one believes one’s faith tradition is true….
 Reason number one: Miracles.
 We’re going to examine a few miracles.”

-Let me pause and ask you to consider which faith-truth-convincing miracles he might want to examine and debunk.
+Let me pause and ask you to consider which faith-attesting miracles he might want to examine and debunk.
 The resurrection?
 Healings?
 Visions?
 No, none of these.
-Ladies and gentlemen, for the safety of your clothing, lower your drinks.
-The miracles he chooses to debunk, and thereby to destroy the faith-enhancing credibility of miracles, are:
+Ladies and gentlemen, for the safety of your clothing, please lower your drinks We don’t want you spilling anything when you burst out laughing.
+The miracles he chooses to debunk, and thereby to destroy the attesting value of miracles, are:

 Or, Two More Ridiculous Straw-Man Fallacies